clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 #### Q: How do I react if an attendee complains about CoC violation?
 #### A: Bring them to an orga-team member

-# Discussion: Technical Capability
-### How can you help people feel technically capable?
-### What kinds of insecurities might your student have?
-### How can you bolster their confidence?

-DISCUSS!

 # Technical Capability (Ideas)